tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

   `manufacturerIdentifier`.

 `Model`
-  The name of the model or type of device of the instrument.
+  The name of the model or type of the instrument.
 In the case of an off the shelf product, this may be a brand name attributed by the manufacturer.
 In the case of an custom built instrument, it may not have a model name.
-Hence this property is not mandatory, but recommended if applicable.  `Model` has an optional subproperty `modelIdentifier` to be used if a persistent identifier for the model is known.
+Hence this property is not mandatory, but recommended if the value can be obtained.  `Model` has an optional subproperty `modelIdentifier` to be used if a persistent identifier for the model is known.